pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 # Delegated database management

-YourSqlDba can authorize a non-sysadmin login to perform a restricted set of backup, restore, duplication, cleanup, and application-upgrade operations.
-This allows application owners or senior support users to manage their non-production databases without receiving unrestricted SQL Server privileges.
+Delegation is useful when responsibility for an application or a specific database is shared with someone who is not a DBA.
+YourSqlDba allows an application owner or senior support user to perform limited operations without receiving unrestricted SQL Server privileges.

+Two contexts are common:

+- creating an archive, test, or validation copy from an existing database;
+- managing a database upgrade tied to an application upgrade.

+For archive or test copies, `Maint.DuplicateDbFromBackupHistory` is often the most direct path.
+It restores a database under another name from the backups already known to YourSqlDba.
+By default, it adds a final transaction log backup, usually quick, so the copy is as current as possible without creating another full backup.

-Delegation is useful when responsibility for an application is shared with someone who is not a DBA.
-For example, an application owner may need to refresh a test database from production, remove obsolete backups created by that workflow, or prepare a database for an application upgrade.
-Granting broad server permissions for these tasks would also allow operations on unrelated databases.
-YourSqlDba instead limits the delegated login to explicitly authorized source databases and, for restores, to target names derived from those sources.
+More specialized procedures can also create a copy-only backup, restore a specific file, or clean up backups associated with the delegated workflow.
+In all cases, YourSqlDba limits the delegated login to explicitly authorized source databases and, for restores, to target names derived from those sources.

 Application upgrades present an additional problem.
 The upgrade may require exclusive access to the database and a reliable point to which it can be